nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-integrate-react-router-with-preact.md

 ...
 ```

-We'll follow the same pattern for profiles, except we don't want exact.
+We'll follow the same pattern for `Profiles`, except we don't want exact.
 We'll provide profile, call end user, so that we can get the username from the URL.
 We'll provide the profile component.

 ```html
 ...